mitch-keenan/konamacona.github.io/_posts/2017-03-23-plants-of-ns-app.md

 This was a term project I was assigned at Acadia University.
 The goal was to create an iOS app which presents the data contained in and mimics the functionality of the [Nova Scotia Plants](https://ojs.library.dal.ca/NSM/pages/view/Plants) book.
 Additionally a data entry tool was required for entering the book into a database for use.

 I was told that I shouldn't be aiming to complete the project, but to get a well documented start on it including database design, research, and code.
 The rest of the project was supposed to be completed by a summer student.
-Both the app and the data entry portal were considered feature complete when I passed them on the end of my time with the project.
+Both the app and the data entry portal were considered feature complete when I passed them on at the end of my time with the project.

 <!--break-->